Skip to product information

 Why we like it

-We are delighted to offer a stunning chromolithograph from Dickinson's Comprehensive Pictures of the Great Exhibition of 1851, an exceptionally rare work produced by the renowned Dickinson Brothers in 1854.
-Based on original watercolors painted for H.R.H.
+We are delighted to offer a stunning chromolithographic prints from Dickinson's Comprehensive Pictures of the Great Exhibition of 1851, an exceptionally rare work produced by the renowned Dickinson Brothers in 1854.
+Based on original watercolours painted for H.R.H.
 Prince Albert by esteemed artists Messrs.
-Nash, Haghe, and Roberts, R.A., these chromolithographs capture the grandeur of the Great Exhibition with vibrant, layered colors.
-Each color required a separate lithographic stone, building up layers in a labor-intensive process that demanded precise alignment, or registration, of each plate to achieve the richly colored final image.
+Nash, Haghe, and Roberts, R.A., these chromolithographs capture the grandeur of the Great Exhibition with vibrant, layered colours.
+Each colour required a separate lithographic stone, building up layers in a labor-intensive process that demanded precise alignment, or registration, of each plate to achieve the richly coloured final image.
 Such rare and magnificent prints adorn the walls of Scotland's historic Dumfries House.
-This work of art offers a rare opportunity to own something of exceptional craftsmanship and historical significance.
-Provenance: Her late Majesty Elizabeth II's Ministry of Works, London.
-Ministry of Works was dissolved in 1962.
-Inventory labels to the back.
+This works of art offer a rare opportunity to own something of exceptional craftsmanship and historical significance.

 Historical context